QSaman/website/pages/03.tutorial/01.notes/001.gnu_linux/001.Multimedia/001.ffmpeg/docs.md

 ```
     ffprobe -show_streams -select_streams v foo.webm
 ```
+### Rotating
-* If you want to rotate a video file without re-encoding, you can change the metadata of the container using the following command:
+If you want to rotate a video file without re-encoding, you can change the metadata of the container using the following command:

 ```
 ffmpeg -i input.mp4 -c copy -metadata:s:v:0 rotate=90 output.mp4